What is polymyalgia rheumatica?

 Some people with PMR also have a condition called giant cell arteritis.
-It is also called temporal arteritis, Horton arteritis, and other names.
+It is also called temporal arteritis or Horton arteritis.
 This is inflammation of blood vessels in the head, neck, and arms.
 This can narrow or block the blood vessels.
-It can cause problems from less blood flow through those vessels.
+It can cause problems from less blood flowing through those vessels.
 Giant cell arteritis can cause symptoms such as:

 - Changes in vision

 - Scalp pain